Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 12. Inari

-Immerse yourself into Sámi culture at its capital – the town and municipality of Inari.
-It is home to the third largest lake in Finland with the same name and has a 1,000 km² surface.
+Immerse yourself in Sámi culture at its capital, the town, and municipality of Inari.
+It is home to the third largest lake in Finland with the same name and has a 1,000 km² (386 square miles) surface.

 The lake grants the locals a cuisine of a variety of fish, such as lake salmon, trout, white fish, grayling, Arctic char, perch, and pike.

-Take a lake cruise on an electro-hybrid catamaran for a pleasant tour of the surrounding scenery, or spend the night on an Aurora hut, which floats on the waterways and will also grant you an excellent location to catch the Northern Lights.
+Take a lake cruise on an electro-hybrid catamaran for a pleasant tour of the surrounding scenery, or spend the night on an Aurora hut, which floats on the waterways and is an excellent location to catch the Northern Lights.

-You can also tour around the town of Inari via reindeer.
-The Inari Reindeer Farm has reindeer driving tours, reindeer hiking, and even river trout fishing with the assistance of, you guessed – reindeer!
+You can also tour the town of Inari via reindeer.
+The Inari Reindeer Farm has reindeer driving tours, reindeer hiking, and even river trout fishing with the assistance of, you guessed, reindeer!

 13. Yyteri Beach